bkubinszky/rss-digest/README.md

 | Fallback LLM | Groq API — Llama 3.3 70B (free tier) |
 | Email delivery | Gmail SMTP |

+If Gemini hits its daily token limit, the script automatically retries with Groq.
+If both fail, you receive a descriptive error email instead of a silent empty digest.

 ## Setup

 ### 1. API keys and credentials